supreme-gg-gg/supreme-gg-gg.github.io/content/post/rl.md

 To train the agent, for each episode we let the agent interact with the environment for a fixed number of steps.
 The agent observes the state, takes an action, and receives a reward.
 We store the experience in a replay buffer and sample a batch to train the network.

-Essentially, the agent is trying to minimize this loss function (Bellman equation):
+Essentially, the agent is trying to minimize this loss function (Bellman equation) in order to learn a function that predicts the Q-value of each action given a state:

 $$
 \text{Loss} = \mathbb{E}[(Q(s, a) - (r + \gamma \max_{a'} Q(s', a'))^2]
+$$

+Subsequently the agent can choose the best action using the trained policy network:

+$$
+\pi(s) = \arg\max_a Q(s, a; \theta)
 $$

 Here is how you can train the agent, **for each episode**:

 {{< highlight python "linenos=inline">}}
 # Initialize the environment and state
 state = self.env.reset()[0]
 state = torch.tensor(state, dtype=torch.float32, device=self.device).unsqueeze(0)